chvrngit/wmpvaer/README.md

 JUST WANT THE VIGNETTE?
 YOU ARE IN LUCK- YOU DON'T HAVE TO CREATE A COPY OF IT YOURSELF.
-I have also included a repsoitory file called "wmpvaerVpdf.pdf"  in this github repository that has the created PDF vignette.
+I have also included a file "wmpvaerVpdf.pdf" in this github repository.
+It contains the PDF vignette.